Overview

 • Foster Care Tiered Rate Structure Trigger: $338.9 million in 2027-28, growing to $522.1 million in 2028-29.

-The May Revision includes other funding proposals that may be of interest to the County, including:
+The May Revision included other funding proposals that could have been of interest to the County, including:

 • Federal Accountability Workload: $14.4 million ongoing ($13.3 million General Fund and $1.1 million Special Fund) and 44 positions to defend California against adverse federal actions.
-The anticipated workload includes, but is not limited to, defending environmental protections, negative impacts of tariffs, reproductive choice, and termination of federal grants that Congress directed be provided.
+The anticipated workload included, but was not limited to, defending environmental protections, negative impacts of tariffs, reproductive choice, and termination of federal grants that Congress directed be provided.

-• California Housing and Homelessness Agency: The administration proposes establishing a new California Housing and Homelessness Agency (CHHA) to create a more integrated and effective administrative framework for addressing the state’s housing and homelessness challenges.
-CHHA will be responsible for coordinating state housing and homelessness efforts, which includes addressing the full spectrum of Californians’ housing needs, from efforts to prevent and end homelessness, to supporting low-income renters and first-time homebuyers.
+• California Housing and Homelessness Agency: The administration proposed establishing a new California Housing and Homelessness Agency (CHHA) to create a more integrated and effective administrative framework for addressing the state’s housing and homelessness challenges.
+CHHA would be responsible for coordinating state housing and homelessness efforts, which included addressing the full spectrum of Californians’ housing needs, from efforts to prevent and end homelessness, to supporting low-income renters and first-time homebuyers.

-• Medi-Cal: The May Revision reflects a net $1.9 billion increase in Medi-Cal expenditures, which are covered by the Medi-Cal Provider Interim Payment Loan, in 2024-25 compared with the Governor’s Budget.
-This is in addition to the $2.8 billion General Fund early action appropriation assumed in the Governor’s Budget.
+• Medi-Cal: The May Revision reflected a net $1.9 billion increase in Medi-Cal expenses, which were covered by the Medi-Cal Provider Interim Payment Loan, in 2024-25 compared with the Governor’s Budget.
+This was in addition to the $2.8 billion General Fund early action appropriation assumed in the Governor’s Budget.

 • Incompetent to Stand Trial Infrastructure Grant Program: A reduction of $232.5 million one-time General Fund included in the 2022 Budget Act from unspent grant funds for counties to increase residential treatment housing capacity for individuals designated Incompetent to Stand Trial.